MithilaGuha/ra-training/Tidy_Bayesian_Workflow.md

 Here, we are computing the implied choice probabilities using the experimental design `X` and the parameters `B`.
-Note that in this instance summaring the data `Y` is not informative; we are summarizing the data `X` and paramaters `B` combined to produce the underlying, implied choice probabilities that produce `Y`.
+Note that in this instance summaring the data `Y` is not informative; we are summarizing the data `X` and parameters `B` combined to produce the underlying, implied choice probabilities that produce `Y`.

 ``` r